tarwn/lessthandot-hugo/blogs/content/posts/2011-09-22-tips-and-tricks-to-make.md

 There are a couple cool things you can do with Object Explorer that I find people are unaware of.

-First, when you are writing a query, especially against an older database that doesn’t have IntelliSense support, you can drag table, view, column and stored procedure names to the query pane instead of typing them.
+First, when you are writing a query, especially against an older database that doesn't have IntelliSense support, you can drag table, view, column and stored procedure names to the query pane instead of typing them.

 ![][18]